Chelsea Manalo: Miss Universe 2024

 Manalo represented the Philippines at Miss Universe 2024 at the Mexico City Arena in Mexico City, Mexico.
 In her Voice for Change entry, Manalo advocated for advancing the welfare of children of Overseas Filipino Workers (OFWs).

 In the national costume presentation held in conjunction with the preliminary rounds on November 14, Manalo wore a Manny Halasan design titled "Hiraya" which references the Manila galleon and the arrival of Christianity and Islam in the country.
 For the evening gown portion, Manalo wore a simple blue ball gown inspired by the country's seas.
 Her performance in the preliminary contests led to varied reactions online; some profiled Manalo as an "underrated", "dark horse" candidate while others noted a decline in her performance from the national competition.

 During the coronation night, Manalo progressed to the swimsuit competition where she showcased her "tampisaw walk".
 She finished as a top 30 semifinalist, with Victoria Kjær Theilvig of Denmark being the winner.
 Following the pageant, Manalo was named as the continental queen for Asia, becoming the first entrant to win the title.
 On November 30, Manalo was named the winner of the National Costume Competition, marking back-to-back wins for the Philippines, following Dee's victory the preceding year.

 Advocacies

 Manalo is an advocate for the indigenous Dumagat people of Norzagaray, Bulacan.
 She has worked with the youth organization Kids for Kids, which aims to reach out and empower indigenous youth.

 Personal life

-Manalo is a devotee of Our Lady of Antipolo, a Black Madonna which was featured on her Manny Halasan ensemble for the National Costume pageant segment in the 2024.
+Manalo is a devotee of Our Lady of Antipolo, a Black Madonna which was featured on her Manny Halasan ensemble for the National Costume pageant segment in 2024.